Find Trade Colleges

 After completing their Bachelor's Degree, clinical laboratory science graduates from SUNY College of Technology at Farmingdale carry an average student debt load of $19,700.

-The in-demand bachelor’s degree programs at University at Buffalo helped the school earn the #3 place on this year’s ranking of the most popular clinical/medical laboratory science schools in the Middle Atlantic Region .
-Located in the large suburb of Buffalo, University at Buffalo is a public college with a very large student population.
+You’ll be in good company if you decide to attend University at Buffalo.
+It ranked #3 on our 2023 Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
+Located in the large suburb of Buffalo, University at Buffalo is a public school with a fairly large student population.

 Of the 19 students majoring in clinical laboratory science at University at Buffalo, 16% are male and 84% are female.